kanisterio/kanister/README.md

 ### Prerequisites

-In order to use Kanister, you will first need to have the following setup:
+In order to use Kanister, you will need to have the following set up:
 - Kubernetes version 1.8 or higher
 - kubectl
-- Docker
 - Helm

 ### Kanister Installation